I have frequently preached on the danger of pride.

-Refuses to listen to advice from others – Proud leaders “know it all”.
-Of course, that’s not reality, but it’s often their perception of reality.
-Certainly their pride causes them to want you to believe that is reality.
-Their attempt to perpetuate the perception of superiority causes them to ignore the wisdom of others.
+Refusing to listen to advice from others – Proud leaders “know it all”.
+Of course, not really, but it’s often their perception of reality.
+Pride causes people to want you to believe they know more than they actually do.
+Sadly, their attempt to perpetuate the perception of superiority causes them to ignore the wisdom of others.

-Makes excuses for mistakes – Proud leaders refuse to admit their errors.
+Making excuses for mistakes – Proud leaders refuse to admit their errors.
 They scoff at any insinuation a mistake was theirs and refuse ownership of the team’s failures.
 It’s always someone else’s fault when goals aren’t reached, mistakes are made or momentum stalls.
-They don’t learn from times of failure; they try to hide them.
+They don’t learn from times of failure – they try to hide them.

-Removes God out of the supreme position – The ultimate danger of a leader struggling with pride is to remove God from the seat of control.
+Removing God from the supreme position – of course, God is supreme- regardless of the leader, but the ultimate danger of a leader struggling with pride is their attempt to remove God from His seat of control.
 Proud leaders refuse to submit to the will of God, preferring to chart their own path.

 What other dangers have you seen in proud leaders?

-Be honest, do you see yourself struggling in any of these areas?
+Be honest – with yourself and God – do you see yourself struggling in any of these areas?
 Is pride an issue for you?